-While I am a strong proponent of cooking your brisket with the fat side down (unless you are using an offset smoker) I don’t believe that this is a detail that will make or break your cook.
+While I am a strong proponent of cooking your brisket with the fat side down on your pellet grill I don’t believe that this is a detail that will make or break your cook.

-The four biggest factors that will determine how the brisket turns out are:
+The three biggest factors that will determine how the brisket turns out are:

 - The quality of the meat